Herlufsholm Clothing

 Accessories:

-• Scarves and hats must be in the school’s dark blue or dark grey colors.
+- Scarves and hats must be solid-colored in the school’s dark blue or dark grey shades.

 Leisurewear